 Nigerian egg roll

-When making Nigerian egg roll, make sure to wrap well without leaving any opening at all, if you do, it will unravel and open once it hits the oil.
-Pinch close and roll between your palm to get a smooth enough ball.
+When making Nigerian egg roll, make sure to wrap the egg well without leaving any opening at all, if you do, it will unravel and open once it hits the oil.
+Pinch the dough to close and roll between your palm to get a smooth enough ball.
 Also, oil temperature is vital, too hot and it will brown too fast leaving a raw centre and too cold, it will soak up oil.
-Use enough oil for a deep fry.
+Use enough oil to deep fry it.

 When using yeast, be sure it is still fresh and not old and stale, for optimum rising.

 To make Nigerian egg roll

 2 cups flour 1 tablespoon baking powder 2 tablespoons sugar 1/2 teaspoon salt 1/2 teaspoon nutmeg 1 teaspoon instant dry yeast 2 tablespoons margarine 11 tablespoons warm water 6 hard boiled eggs (3 eggs if using half egg per bun)